lostatc/retain-sync/docs/zielen.1.rst

 Files and directories can be excluded from syncing using the exclude pattern file (see FILES_).
 Each line in the file specifies a shell globbing pattern that represents files to exclude.
 Excluded files stay in the local directory and don't count toward the storage limit.
-If a file is not already in the local directory, it is copied from the remote directory during the next sync.
-In single-client configurations, the file is then removed from the remote directory.
+If an excluded file is not already in the local directory, it is copied from the remote directory during the next sync.
+In single-client configurations, files are removed from the remote directory once they are excluded.
 In multi-client configurations, a file is removed from the remote directory only when it has been excluded by each client that shares that remote directory.
 Until then, a copy remains in the remote directory and all copies of the file stay in sync.

 Patterns have the following format: